 JOMOS encourages the submission of educational articles.
 This type of article includes 3 distinct parts: Introduction, Corpus, and Conclusion.
 It must be conceived as a publication of training for students, residents or practitioners.
 Topics covered in this article should be focused on the diagnosis and therapy in oral medicine and oral surgery, especially decision-making strategies, how to behave in a particular situation, the recommendations and the results of consensus conferences, evaluation reports.
 It must comply with the following characteristics: 2000 to 5000 words, 50 references maximum.
 One structured abstract limited to 500 words (Introduction, Corpus, and Conclusion); 3 keywords.

 - The introduction should include learning objectives clearly identified.

-- The body of the article must be based on clearly defined part depending on the subject.
+- The corpus of the article must be based on clearly defined part depending on the subject.

 - The tables, diagrams, figures and graphics are welcome to illustrate it.

-- The French title without abbreviations, 120 characters or spaces to the maximum.
+- The title without abbreviations, 120 characters and spaces maximum.